September 6 – December 29, 2013

-On view in the lobby of the Fralin Museum of Art are two acrylic paintings by Kathleen Petyarre and Gloria Petyarre of Utopia, Northern Territory.
+On view in the lobby of the Fralin Museum of Art are acrylic paintings by Emily Kame Kngwarreye and Timmy Payungka Tjapangati.
 A selection of seventeen objects, including sculpture, bark paintings and musical instruments are on display in the Fralin’s Object Study Gallery on the second floor.

 A textual artworks by Aboriginal artist Vernon Ah Kee is installed on U.Va.
 Grounds at Brooks Hall Commons.